tT0NG/CourseMaster/README.md

 # CourseMaster
 This is the old sourse code of psuclass.com.

-Because PSU changed the old course manage system to Lionpath, this version is no longer useful, so I decided to open source it.
+Due to PSU changed the  course manage system from eLion to Lionpath, this version is no longer useful, so I decided to open source it.

 ## Description
 Based on Django.